Today’s Global Engineering Themes

 Technology’s Growing Role

-As the third leg of the major thematic trends influencing the engineering industry, technology is playing an ever increasing role in building design.
+As the third leg of the major themes influencing the engineering industry, technology is playing an ever increasing role in building design.
 Contrasted with the master architect dictating the vast majority of building design in past decades, the technical and engineering aspect of building design now encompasses a much greater share of today’s building designs.

 With growing prominence of the Internet of Things, wireless and wired low-voltage technology, rapidly advancing audio-visual systems, acoustics and lighting—namely programmable LED lighting systems and controls—having experts who intimately understand these individual pieces of technology is essential for today’s building design teams.